davidclough/node/_documents/javascript-guide/javascript-guide.md

 		console.log(x);			// 66
 	}());

-> Note: For the reasons explained above it is universally recommended that you depart from the C# mentality and declare all your variables and nested functions (not methods) at the start of the immediate parent function.
+> Note: For the reasons explained above it is often recommended that you declare all your variables and nested functions (not methods) at the start of the immediate parent function.
+However, there is still some extra readability value to be gained by declaring variables at the point of use.

 With functions also being variables, hoisting also applies to functions.
 However, there is a subtle difference between using function declarations and function expressions.